The strange tale of the paid protesters supporting Meng Wanzhou at her extradition hearing | CBC News

 "I wasn't educated ... and that's a shame on me," she said.
 "I really wish there was a way to go back in time."

-CBC News has left messages with the woman named Jowe and a man named Vasili who Hackstaff identified as an organizer.
-Neither has responded.
+CBC News has left messages with the woman identified as Jowe.
+She has not responded.

 With files from Georgie Smyth

-Note: - An earlier version of this story incorrectly reported Hackstaff identified one of the organizers of the protest.
-In fact, Hackstaff says she did not have direct contact with protest organizers.Jan 21, 2020 6:40 PM PT